History of The Mill

-1902, curious crowds from all around made their way to the tiny city of Boardtown to get their first glimpse of electric lights.
-Lit up at night while workers on the inside produced world-standard quality fabric, those on the outside looked on in awe at the brand new cotton mill, hardly aware the big, bright building would usher their little town into the new century.
-Production made the town an economic goldmine while statewide industry proved Mississippi was capable of great feats.
+In 1902, curious crowds from all around made their way to the tiny city of Starkville, Mississippi to get their first glimpse of electric lights.
+While workers inside produced high-quality fabric through the night, onlookers gazed in awe at the brand new cotton mill, unaware that this stunning display of technology would usher their small town into a new century of progress.
+Production and economic success from the mill put Starkville on the map while statewide industry proved Mississippi was capable of great feats.

 Fast-forward to 2015, nearly 50 years after the last thread of “Starkville Chambray” was produced, and The Mill at MSU reopened with the same excitement and promise as more than 100 years before.
 Peruse our full timeline for our historic tale.

 In the early days of the cotton mill, people came from all over not for the high-grade fabric being produced, but to catch a glimpse of something they’d never seen: electricity.
 The lights of the mill shining each night were symbolic of what the building would come to mean to the city of Starkville: a tiny dot on the map that was unaware of the journey it had just begun.